Correlation dynamics during a slow interaction quench in a one-dimensional Bose gas

-We analyze here the correlation dynamics during a slow linear increase of the interaction strength in two paradigmatic one-dimensional interacting models: the Lieb-Liniger and Bose-Hubbard models.
-We show that a generalized Lieb-Robinson bound describes the evolution of single-particle correlations.
-Outside the bound, these correlations decay algebraically with an exponent determined by the initial Luttinger parameter.
+For the one-dimensional models under study in this article, we find that outside the bound the single-particle correlations decay algebraically with distance with an exponent determined by the initial Luttinger parameter and decreased amplitude.
 In contrast, inside the bound, the correlations present much more interesting dynamics.
 For short distances, the algebraic decay depends on the ramp time~\cite{PolkovnikovGritsev2008,DoraZarand2011}.
 While for larger distances and quench times, the correlations, within the Lieb-Liniger model, decay following a stretched exponential.
 This particular decay form is unexpected as, even for instantaneous quenches, an algebraic decay persists at all distances and times~\cite{cazalilla_quench}.
-A similar stretched exponential behavior was found in Ref.~\onlinecite{PolkovnikovGritsev2008}.
+A similar stretched exponential behavior was found in Ref.~\onlinecite{PolkovnikovGritsev2008} (without a time-dependent prefactor).
 In the rest of the article, we analyze in detail the evolution of single-particle correlations, and highlight the different regimes both in position and momentum space.

 {\it Model:} Bosonic atoms in a one-dimensional wave guide can be described by the Lieb-Liniger (LL) model